• Skip to primary navigation

 • Set the oven to 200°C fan / 220˚C / 392˚F convection / 428˚F

-• Bring a pan of water to the boil.
+• Bring a pan of salted water to the boil.

 • Whilst the water is coming to the boil, chop the potatoes into 2cm (0.75") cubes.

-• Carefully add the potatoes to the water and cook for 5 minutes.
+• Carefully add the chopped potatoes to the water and boil for 5 minutes.

-• Meanwhile add the olive oil to a baking tray and put in the oven to preheat.
+• While the potatoes are steaming, add the olive oil to a baking tray and place in the oven.

 • Return to the oven and cook for 20 minutes.